-With typefaces that might not be as readable, making them larger and limited usage to just a few words, or even characters, can help.
+With typefaces that might not be as readable, making them larger and limiting usage to just a few words, or even characters, can help.

 Griflan Design does a great job of this with a logo-style handwriting typeface over a photo on their homepage.
-The handwriting typeface draws the eye into the site, so you see the business name first and then look at the photos of creative team.
-The bird in the type design is a nice element as well that adds to that sketch style design.
+The handwriting typeface draws the eye into the site, so you see the business name first and then look at the photos of the creative team.
+The use of the bird in the type design is a nice element as well that adds to that sketch-style design.

 Because handwriting typefaces can present readability concerns and because they are so visually interesting, you’ll want to use them sparingly.
 (Just imagine reading an entire book that someone has written out by hand.)

-Island does a good job of this with a little more text than the example above, but accents the handwritten typeface with simple typography for the rest of the homepage design.
-As an added bonus, the “special font” is used as a divot inside card-style links further down the page to create a nice consistency with the design.
+Island does a good job of this with a little more text than the example above but accents the handwritten typeface with simple typography for the rest of the homepage design.
+As a bonus, the “special font” is used as a divot inside card-style links further down the page to create a nice consistency with the design.

 The first visual that comes to mind when someone says handwriting font is often an image of cursive lettering.
 But it does not have to be.

-Stop Smoking Wales uses a handwriting style typeface with a lot of fun elements.
-The sketch style lettering is bold and color adds a lot of impact.
+Stop Smoking Wales uses a handwriting-style typeface with a lot of fun elements.
+The sketch-style lettering is bold and the color adds impact.
 Look closely and there are two uses of handwriting typefaces; letters in the top heart logo appear in a more marker style that compliments the sketchy type below.

 Simple handwriting-style fonts scream fun and creativity.
 What better way to use them than with a design for kids?
 It is important to pay particular care to your audience here.
 Is the design about a child thing and designed for adults or is it made for children to read themselves?

 A handwriting font can serve as your (or your brand’s) signature.
 Use a handwriting style typeface to create a unique logo.
-This can be a great time to order a custom typeface or create a design for lettering based on your own penmanship.
+This can be a great time to order a custom typeface or create a lettering design based on your penmanship.